 This research is funded by the Brazilian Ministry of Education - Coordination for the Improvement of Higher Education Personnel (CAPES).

-- Race and Ethnicity and the intersectionality with gender, class, national identity, language.
+- Critical Race Studies (Race and Ethnicity and the intersectionality with gender, class, national identity, language)

 I participated as researcher in the following projects: